learn-co-students/yale-web-2019/12-sinatra-intro/README.md

 # Sinatra Intro

-- How the Web Works
 - HTTP Server Model (Request-Response Lifecycle)
 - Model View Controller (MVC) Pattern
 - 'Convention over configuration'
 - Request Methods
 - RESTful Routes

-### How the Web Works

-The internet is a network of computers all connected by cables.
-Most often, it's a network of smaller networks together.
-Think home networks, school networks, business networks, and government networks.
-It's commonly cited that the internet was developed by the military through DARPA (Department of Defense Advanced Research Projects Agency) and was first connected in October 1969.
-It really was the result of a few different types of technologies that came together to make the technology of the internet possible.

-The World Wide Web is a service that exists on top of the internet and is commonly how most people consume and distribute information on the internet.
-The web was created in 1989 by Sir Tim Berners-Lee and his colleagues at CERN (European Organization for Nuclear Research).

 ### HTTP Server Model